 - Clean and prep the fruits for garnish the day before or early in the day.

-- For assembly- if you can manage to refrigerate or keep the finished cake cool you can assemble hours ahead.
+- For assembly- if you can manage to refrigerate or keep the finished cake cool, you can assemble hours ahead.
 The frosting is the most critical component regarding refrigeration.
 You could assemble the cake tiers and fruit garnishes ahead.
 They will withstand a couple of hours at room temperature.
 You can then either frost it just before serving or just top the slice with a generous spoonful of the frosting when serving.

 Watermelon Cake with Cream Cheese Frosting